vtsoykov/vtsoykov/README.md

 **`Python 🐍 / Technology Enthusiast `**

-  Hi!
-I’m Valentin Tsoykov, a software engineering enthusiast with a passion for Python, JavaScript, and React.js.
+  Software engineering enthusiast, currently immersed in the study of Python, JavaScript, and MySQL.
 As a student at Software University, I’m honing my technical skills and eager to contribute to innovative projects.
 My goal?
 Contribution to the software engineering industry.
-My professional journey is driven by a deep curiosity and a commitment to self-improvement, creativity, and continious learning..
-Let’s connect! 🚀
+My professional journey is driven by a deep curiosity and a commitment to self-improvement, creativity, and continuous learning.
+In addition to my programming pursuits, I am expanding my expertise with the Linux operating system, gaining a robust understanding of its environments, tools, and applications.

 ---